 IV.
 Jewish Scriptures and Writings

 The five books of Moses, the law.
-Often "Torah" was used to refer to the whole of the scriptures (our OT).
+Often the word 'Torah' was used to refer to the whole of the scriptures (our OT).

 These are translations of portions of the Hebrew OT into Aramaic, with added oral traditions, paraphrases and interpretations, made mostly after the Babylonian exile.

-The collection of various Jewish traditions and oral explanations of the written Torah, finally written down in the 2nd century AD.
+The collection of various Jewish traditions and oral explanations of the written Torah, finally written down in the second century AD.
 The written Torah was studied and the number of commandments counted.
 These were protected with new laws, which, if kept, would guarantee the keeping of the basic commandments.
-This was known as "making a hedge about the Torah".
+This was known as 'making a hedge about the Torah'.
 These were then applied to every possible area and possibility of life.

 - The Mishnah

-The oral law which was in existence by the end of the 2nd century BC, and was collected by Rabbi Judah the Prince.
-The Mishnah is divided into 6 orders or divisions (Sedarim):
+The oral law which was in existence by the end of the second century BC, and was collected by Rabbi Judah the Prince.
+The Mishnah is divided into six orders or divisions (Sedarim):

-- Seeds Agricultural laws & associated religious duties to priests, Levites and the poor.
+- Seeds: Agricultural laws and associated religious duties to priests, Levites and the poor.

-- Feasts Religious feasts, sabbath observance & associated sacrifices.
+- Feasts: Religious feasts, sabbath observance and associated sacrifices.

-- Fines Civil, commercial & legal procedures, ethical maxims by Rabbis.
+- Fines: Civil, commercial and legal procedures, ethical maxims by Rabbis.